Is 656 a good credit score?

 Can I get an auto loan with a 656 credit score?

 Some auto lenders will not lend to someone with a 656 score.
-If you are able to get approved for an auto loan with a 656 score, it could be expensive.
+If you are able to get approved for a car loan with a 656 score, it could be expensive.
 If you can raise your credit score, getting a car will be much easier.

 How to Improve a 656 Credit Score

 Credit scores in the Fair range often reflect a history of credit mistakes or errors.
 For example, you may have some late payments, charges offs, foreclosures, and even bankruptcies showing up on your credit report.